 Metallica frontman James Hetfield has one of the most ferocious right hands in metal.
-While redefining metal, he also gave a masterclass in how downpicking will always sound superior.
+While redefining what chromatic metal riffing could sound like, he also gave a masterclass in how downpicking will always sound superior to alternate picking.

 We’re going to tell you everything you need to know about James Hetfield’s guitar picks – then and now.